ooni/probe/README.rst

 Reporting bugs
 ==============

-You can report bugs and issues you find with ooni-probe on The Tor Projec issue tracker filing them under the "Ooni" component: https://trac.torproject.org/projects/tor/newticket?component=Ooni.
+You can report bugs and issues you find with ooni-probe on The Tor Project issue tracker filing them under the "Ooni" component: https://trac.torproject.org/projects/tor/newticket?component=Ooni.

 You can either register an account or use the group account "cypherpunks" with